 Zizou Bergs vs. Dusan Lajovic: Prediction and Match Betting Odds | Chengdu Open

-On Wednesday, Dusan Lajovic (No. 52 in the world) meets Zizou Bergs (No. 172) in the Round of 32 of the Chengdu Open.
+On Thursday, Zizou Bergs (No. 172 in the world) meets Dusan Lajovic (No. 52) in the Round of 32 of the Chengdu Open.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!